- There are three types of communication in a coworking environment: internal communication, external communication, communication between members

 - Try adding structure to the workday, like a daily stand-up meeting.
 Daily morning stand-ups, or scrums, can build routine and open channels of communication between workers.
 Structure can improve productivity and offer opportunities to partner with their coworkers

 3. Be relatable and social 🎵

 - Food brings people together.
-Sharing a meal, whether it’s a perk like a weekly breakfast or a food truck event for lunch, can get coworking members engaged, talking, and fed.
+Sharing a meal – be it a weekly breakfast or a food truck event for lunch – can get coworking members engaged, talking, and fed